ahmadfajar/vue-mdbootstrap-docs/src/docs/components/badge.md

 ```
 :::

-If you wish to use different variation, you can change its appeareance by explicitly define the value
+If you wish to use different variation, you can change its appearance by explicitly define the value
 of `color` property.
 All color variants can be used as badge background and text color.

 :::demo